 Unlike transactional businesses where you re-sell every month, SaaS creates predictable revenue streams.
 Once you acquire a customer, they pay month after month (or year after year) as long as they continue using your product.

-This creates compounding growth.
-Each month, new MRR stacks on top of existing MRR (minus churn).
-Over time, even modest monthly growth rates compound into significant ARR.
+Over time, this creates compounding growth.
+Each month, new MRR stacks on top of existing MRR (minus churn), and even modest monthly growth rates compound into significant ARR.

 High Margins and Scalability

 Software has near-zero marginal cost of distribution.
 Serving customer #1 and customer #1,000 costs roughly the same in hosting and infrastructure.
-This creates leverage: as you grow, revenue scales faster than costs.
+Because of this, revenue scales faster than costs as you grow.

 Easier to Scale Than Services

 Service businesses require adding headcount to scale revenue.
-A consulting firm needs to hire more consultants to grow.
-A SaaS business can add thousands of customers with minimal incremental headcount—just better infrastructure and customer success processes.
+For instance, a consulting firm needs to hire more consultants to grow.
+By contrast, a SaaS business can add thousands of customers with minimal incremental headcount—just better infrastructure and customer success processes.

 Large Market Opportunity